 Once you get these main areas cleaned up, you will feel more motivated to start working on the other areas of your house.

-When you actually begin cleaning the really messy room in your home, you want to start at the top (meaning around the ceiling) and work your way down.
-That way all of the dust and cobwebs settle on the ground and can be vacuumed up at the end of cleaning that room.
+When you actually begin cleaning the dust, cobwebs, and dirt in the really messy room, you want to start at the top (meaning around the ceiling) and work your way down.
+That way all of the grimy bits settle on the ground and can be vacuumed up at the end of cleaning that room.

 Especially in the kitchen and bathroom, disinfecting hard surfaces is important.
 It means killing off all the bad germs like bacteria and viruses so your family won’t get sick.

 You should also clean the mold and mildew in your bathroom.
 Mold can make people really sick, and mildew can make your entire house smell.